 Thus, the nonparent had no legally enforceable right to have visitation with the children at issue.
 Instead, the court reaffirmed Article I, Section 23 of the Florida Constitution – the Privacy Clause – creates “the right to be let alone and free from governmental intrusion into [a] person’s private life.”
 This privacy right extends to parents’ constitutional rights to raise their child without state interference absent the most compelling circumstances, such as child abuse.

-Effect on Petitions by Extended Family Member under Chapter 751
+Effect on Petitions for Custody of Children by Extended Family Member under Chapter 751

 But how will this precedent affect a court’s resolving temporary or concurrent custody petitions by extended family members or fictive kin?
 That’s yet to be determined, but the Staff Analysis of the Florida Senate Judiciary Committee concludes: